 N is f/stop Number, t is shutter speed (duration Time).
 The idea is that settings with a constant EV ratio are the same Equivalent Exposure.
 And that 1 EV is a 2x exposure difference.
 This typically confuses us, only because we have higher expectations.
-It is named Exposure Value, and it is very important to our exposure methods, but it's only about how exposure changes, it is not an exposure.
-Exposure needs ISO, which is not a factor of EV.
+It is named Exposure Value, and it is very important to our exposure methods, but it's only about how exposure changes with settings, but it is not an exposure.
+Exposure also needs ISO, which is very important, but not a factor of EV.
 This EV is just a scale with 2x stops, proportional to f/stop number squared, and inversely to shutter speed.
 This EV will compute precisely if you use the precise values of the camera settings.

 The basis of this is 2EV = N2/t So EV is an exponent power of two.
-Stops of shutter speed reduce exposure in powers of two.
+Stops of shutter speed affect exposure in powers of two.
 F/stops are numbered incrementing by the square root of 2, then each squared number is a power of two.
 So what the EV formula is saying is that the EV increments in steps of 2x.
 It is about how exposure changes, not about any absolute light level.
 We also need ISO for that.
 But once related to a proper exposure with ISO, EV can become a meaningful absolute number of exposure.
 The direct bright sun normally meters near EV 15 at ISO 100.
 Or EV 18 at ISO 800.

 A greater EV number meters a brighter light, so less Exposure is needed.
 A greater EV number is a lower row in the EV chart with faster shutter speeds, which is less Exposure.
 EV number is about the necessary camera settings, and EV number increases in the opposite direction from the Exposure required (one EV is same amount as one stop, both are a 2x change in exposure).